Best Private Schools in NYC – 2025

 - 301 Freedom Pl S, New York, NY 10069

-Academic Highlights: Collegiate is an all-boys school.
+Academic Highlights: Collegiate is an all-boys school founded in 1638.
 Many students pursue independent studies/senior projects.
 76% of the teachers possess advanced degrees.
 6:1 student-to-faculty ratio.
-Curricular offerings include computer science, Mandarin, and the Classics.
+13 athletic teams and 11+ student clubs and publications with opportunities to serve the community.
+Curricular offerings include Computer Science, Mandarin, History, and the Classics including Ancient Greek.

 Dalton School – NYC